bhuvankrishna/blinklap/README.md

 This is to have fun.
 And please improve the code if you like it.

 check the path.
-This is the path for led device for thinkpad e431 this is the path if you have asus or dell please check the corresponding documents or search the web.
+Path for led device for thinkpad e431 `/proc/acpi/ibm/led`. please check the corresponding documents or search the web.